Partial orders and monotonicity of logarithmic depth and height in preferential attachment trees: Proof of Theorem

 Fix increasing $f,g:\N_0\to(0,\infty)$ with $f\succeq_{\mathrm{GR}} g$, and set

 Then $h$ is nondecreasing.
 Define the interpolation

 so that $f_0=g$ and $f_1=f$.

 For each $\theta\in[0,1]$, let $m_\theta(\lambda):=m_{f_\theta}(\lambda)$ be the Laplace transform from \eqref{eq:mf-def} with representation \eqref{eq:mf-series}.
-Assume that Lemma~\ref{lem:analytic-package} holds for each $f_\theta$.
-Under Assumptions~(B1) and (B2), all differentiations and sum interchanges used below are justified (see Appendix~\ref{app:analytic-package} for a template dominated-convergence argument), and in particular there is a unique $\lambda_\theta>0$ such that
+Assume that Lemma~\ref{lem:cmj-depth-parameters} holds for each $f_\theta$.
+Under Assumptions~II (II.1) and (II.2), all differentiations and sum interchanges used below are justified (see Appendix~\ref{app:analytic-regularity} for a template dominated-convergence argument), and in particular there is a unique $\lambda_\theta>0$ such that

 We further define